Is that online service or print driver safe?

 Now, why would that be?

 The software you want to download seems so innocent.
 A new game that you can play.
-A streaming service so you can watch a movie, or a funny clip about cats.
+A streaming service so you can watch a movie or some funny clips about cats.
 It might be, as we said, a handy macro or a print driver (more on that later).
 This is what has made the PC so successful—anyone can write a helpful program, then either give it away free or charge a small fee.
 This has unleashed a storm of developers who have benefited, and so have we as users.

-But unfortunately, it has resulted in some people taking advantage of the system to get what doesn't belong to them.
+But unfortunately, it has resulted in some people taking advantage of the system to take what doesn’t belong to them!

-Programs that come onto your computer for one purpose but, unknown to you, are doing something else are called Trojans.
+A Trojan is a program that comes onto your computer for one purpose but, unknown to you, is doing something else.

 So now you probably can figure out why they call some software Trojans.
 You brought in a nice little utility or app because it was useful or perhaps merely entertaining, and it proceeded to hack into your system to gain access to everything that could be used to get your credit card information, passwords, etc.

-That Word file, the one with the fascinating title, may have an embedded macro that will run as soon as you open the file, creeping through your computer and snooping around.
+That Word file, the one with the fascinating title, may have an embedded macro that will run as soon as you open the file and click on enable macros, creeping through your computer and snooping around.
 This is exactly how so much identity theft occurs.

 This is one gift horse you should look in the mouth!